daftcode/terraform-provider-scripted/README.md

 This is a terraform provider that lets you wrap shell/interpreter based tools to [Terraform](https://terraform.io/) resources in a simple way.

+## Is it production ready?

+There were a lot of breaking changes and redesigns on the way, versions 3.6+ should not introduce many more incompatibilities.
+Still i would NOT call it production ready yet until more people use it and give feedback.

 ## Installing

 [Copied from the Terraform documentation](https://www.terraform.io/docs/plugins/basics.html):